 While you can manage a sprained ankle at home, you should have it evaluated by the professionals at Kaplansky Foot and Ankle Centers, with offices in Columbus and Reynoldsburg, Ohio.
-The experienced team, including David Kaplansky, DPM, Isin A. Mustafa, DPM, and Anthony Cozzolino, DPM, can develop the most effective treatment plan so your sprained ankle heals without leading to future health problems.
+The experienced team, including David Kaplansky, DPM and Anthony Cozzolino, DPM, can develop the most effective treatment plan so your sprained ankle heals without leading to future health problems.
 For an evaluation of your sprained ankle, schedule an appointment online or by phone today.

 A sprained ankle occurs when the ligaments in your ankle get overstretched or torn from a roll of your foot or poorly made step.
 Sprains most often affect the ligaments in your outer ankle.